 When a Jedox Web Spreadsheet is being loaded in the browser, or when a user scrolls through a spreadsheet, Jedox Web is aware of the viewport (i.e., the area that is visible in the user’s browser window), and fetches data only for that viewport, plus a buffer space.
 This reduces the amount of data that needs to be transferred from the Jedox Web server to the browser.
 On the other hand, this also implies that when a user navigates/scrolls through the spreadsheet, at some point additional data needs to be fetched.
 This can cause a very short pause in the scrolling mechanism.

-You can increase the amount of data that is fetched both during initial load of a spreadsheet and when scrolling in the sheet.
-To do so, open the Jedox Web Administration panel and navigate to Settings→Spreadsheet→Cache.
+You can increase the amount of data that is fetched both during the initial load of a spreadsheet and when scrolling through the sheet.
+To do so, open the Jedox Web Administration panel and navigate to Settings > Spreadsheet > Cache.
 The following two settings control the cache behavior:

-- preload_coef: controls the amount of data fetched during initial load of spreadsheet
+- preload_coef: controls the amount of data fetched during the initial load of spreadsheet

 - readahead_coef: controls the amount of data that appears when scrolling

 The value is a factor for the buffer of data fetched in relation to the viewport (the visible area of your screen).
 When you view a spreadsheet on your monitor, Jedox fetches the data for the portion of the spreadsheet that you can see plus a factor of X, as defined in the cache settings.
 By default, the cache is set to 2, which is roughly two screens of a spreadsheet.

 Note: the default values for both settings appear as 0 in the user interface, but in practice, the default values are 2.
 This anomaly is due to legacy constraints in the software.